Great Northern class O-1

 The Great Northern O-1 was a class of 145 American 2-8-2 "Mikado"-type steam locomotives built by the Baldwin Locomotive Works between 1911 and 1919 and used by the Great Northern Railway until the late 1950s.

 The O-1s, along with other O Class Mikados of the Great Northern, were used system-wide to pull freight trains.
 As of today, only one O-1 has been preserved, No. 3059, from the second batch of O-1s.
 It was retired in December 1957 and is on display near the Williston depot in Williston, North Dakota.

-Design
+Design of the locomotives

 The class featured a Belpaire firebox 117 in deep by 96 in wide; giving a grade area of 78 sqft.
 This was attached to a tapered boiler that was pressed to 180 psi – even though it had been designed for 210 psi – feeding steam to two 28 × 32 in cylinders, which were connected to 63 in diameter driving wheels by Walschaerts valve gear.
 The last five locomotives were delivered with Southern valve gear; however, these were later replaced with Walschaerts.

-Construction
+Construction of the locomotives

 All 145 locomotives were built by Baldwin Locomotive Works in four batches between August 1911 and February 1919.
 Baldwin class 12-50-1/4-E was assigned.